Archips/libft/README.md

 - Replicate libc functions with your own implementations.
 - Create new utility functions to enhance your library.
-- Bonus section focuses on linked list manipulation functions.
+- Create linked list manipulation functions.
 - Use a Makefile for easy compilation and library creation.

 This project serves as a foundational tool for your programming curriculum, helping you improve your C programming skills and build a valuable resource for future projects.